June 16, 2021

 Journey west into Wyoming to visit Devil’s Tower National Monument to view the 867-foot monolith, then turn east into South Dakota to visit historic Deadwood.
 A local guide will tell you all about the 1876 rough-and-tumble gold camp & gambling town where Wild West legends were made like Wild Bill Hickok, Calamity Jane, and Seth Bullock.
 You’ll also visit Mt.
 Moriah Cemetery where they are buried.
 Later, drive through beautiful Spearfish Canyon, a scenic drive in the Black Hills.
 (B) Overnight: Rapid City

-Visit the Black Hills Wild Horse Sanctuary, a seemingly endless prairie where hundreds of wild mustangs roam free.
-The sanctuary is a 300-year step back into America with Native American petroglyphs & an authentic Sun Dance site.
+This morning travel to The Mammoth Site in Hot Springs, where the greatest concentration of mammoth remains in the world.
+As of 2016, the remains of 61 mammoths including 58 North American Columbian and three woolly mammoths had been recovered.
+Mammoth bones were found at the site in 1974, and a museum and building enclosing the site were established.
+Mammoth bones were found at the site in 1974, and a museum and building enclosing the site were established.
 Next, visit one of Rapid City’s newest attractions, city-owned $12 million The Journey Museum, which traces the geology of the Black Hills and tells the story of the people who inhabited these lands.
 A museum guide will help you explore The Journey which features four museums, including the Sioux Indian Museum.
 Enjoy the remainder of the day at your own pace.
 (B) Overnight: Rapid City

-DAY 5: BADLANDS NATIONAL PARK — FORT HAYS
+DAY 5: BADLANDS NATIONAL PARK — FORT HAYES